 The internal module defined by group Speedometer is a module that models the speed of the car.
 The speed of the car is considered to be private data and it is associated with the identity, id, of the driver of the car.
-Thus, $id \otimes sp$ has type vehicle\data[speed], where vehicle\data is the type of private data pertaining to car and speed is a ground type which corresponds to the speed of a car.
+Thus, $id \otimes sp$ has type vehicle_data[speed], where vehicle_data is the type of private data pertaining to the car and speed is a ground type which corresponds to the speed of the car.

 The module defined by group SpeedCheck is responsible for checking when a car exceeds some speed limit.
-Group SpeedCheck inputs the current speed of the car (of type vehicle\data[speed]) via name r that has type Car[vehicle\data[speed]] which signifies a name within group Car that can receive data of type vehicle\data[speed].
+Group SpeedCheck inputs the current speed of the car (of type $vehicle_data[speed]$) via name r that has type $Car[vehicle_data[speed]]$ which represents a name within group Car that can receive data of type $vehicle_data[speed]$.
 Constant speedLim has type Limit[speed] and it denotes a ground value of type speed, decorated with the constant type Limit, signifying that it is a constant that can be used for the purpose of checking satisfaction of the speed limit.